Previous Post: The Road From Pindaya to Nyaung Shwe in Shan State

 After an hour or so of rambling around the market site, it was time to move on.
 We were off to visit a string of crafts cottages specializing in weaving, silverware, and blacksmithing.
 As we made our way south down the lake we passed a few resorts that have sprung up to cater to the tourist trade.
 The one below made good use of the iconic stilt cottage.

 In Phaw Khone – Weavers’ Cottage

 At the south end of the lake and up a narrow river we came to the village of In Phaw Khone known for its textiles.
 Entering the weavers’ work cottage, we came face to face with loom frames that looked like they had come out of the early twentieth century.

 Many Intha fishermen have, given the declining fish stocks, moved on to the more lucrative tour boat business.
-Bright paint colours, padded seat cushions, and a more powerful boat engine – and they are ready to ply tourist around the lake. the change has been swift enough, however, that many of the boat drivers lack the foreign language skills needed.
-Already in the schools of the Inle region English-language classes are providing the basics to students and to locals already involved in the tourism economy.
+Bright paint colours, padded seat cushions, and a more powerful boat engine – and they are ready to moor tourists around the lake. the change has been swift enough, however, that many of the boat drivers lack the foreign language skills needed.
+Already in the schools of the Inle region, English-language classes are providing the basics to students and to locals already involved in the tourism economy.